Boris Johnson under pressure after crushing UK election defeats | Politics

 Fears that Johnson could have become an electoral liability may prompt lawmakers to move against him again after months of scandal over COVID-19 lockdown parties at a time when millions are struggling with rising food and fuel prices.
 Johnson has so far resisted pressure to resign after he was fined for breaking lockdown rules at his Downing Street office.

 This month, he survived a vote of confidence by Conservative lawmakers, though 41% of his parliamentary colleagues voted to oust him, and he is under investigation by a committee over whether he intentionally misled parliament.
-"I think as a government I've got to listen to what people are saying," Johnson told broadcasters in Kigali after the results.
-"We've got to recognise there is more we've got to do."
+"I think as a government I've got to listen to what people are saying," Johnson told broadcasters in Kigali.

+At a later news conference, he said his government had the right programme to get through what he described as a "tough time" of rising inflation that included reforming transport, the housing and energy markets to ease the pressure on the public.
+Following the losses in Tiverton and Honiton in southwest England, and Wakefield in the north, Conservative Party Chairman Oliver Dowden resigned in a carefully worded letter that hinted he might believe Johnson should take responsibility.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)